jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-5.md

-+++
+---
-title=  "Military Monarchy"
+heading: Chapter 5
-# heading=  "Chapter 5 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
+title: "Military Monarchy"
-date=  2015-09-26
+date: 2015-09-24
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/lectures.jpg"
+icon: /icons/smith.png
-description=  "Citizens and aliens have rights in a state" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-6" linkftext=  "Chapter 6"
+image: "/covers/lectures.jpg"
-# heading=  Chapter 5
+description: "Citizens and aliens have rights in a state"
-+++
+---

 What form of government succeeded the republican?